emilythestrangee/myDFIR_SOC/Day 24 - osTicket Setup Tutorial.md

 **Steps:**

 1. Go to **Settings → Firewall**.
-2. Add **SOC Simulation Firewall** to restrict inbound access to the web server.
+2. Add **30-Day-MyDFIR-SOC-Challenge Firewall** to restrict inbound access to the web server.
 3. Ensure only required ports (80 and 443) are allowed.

 ---